bodrick/awesome/TOPICS.md

 *   [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 *   [NARKOZ/guides](https://github.com/NARKOZ/guides) - Design and development guides

-## remote-development

-*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

 ## remote-development-environment

 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.